ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_core.md

 - `nameNew(name) -> name_object` only has the error case of invalid name
 - `keyNew(name_object)` won't have error cases anymore
 - `keySetName(name_object)` only has the error case of read-only names

+The advantage is that it is hard to be used wrongly.
+Users can only call keySetName if they have a valid key name.
+If keySetName fails nevertheless, we know that it must be because the name was read-only.
+No further debugging would be needed.

 This can be very limiting and in some cases makes it very hard to find out what the exact problem was.
 Reducing a function to a single error value, makes sense if the errors are easy to distinguish.